california96/california96/README.md

 - 🚢 Slowly appreciating containerization
 - ☁️ Currently working for AWS and Oracle certifications
 - 📷 An old soul advocating for film photography and vinyl records
+- ⬜ A firm believer of digital minimalism
 - ❔ No Facebook account in any shape or form

 ### Some stats